 I love every kid I work with regardless of their skill level.
 What’s NOT to love?
 For good coaches and programs, maybe the most fun game of all coupled with youthful exuberance and potential creates an almost celebratory atmosphere.

 Far too many programs and teams become chore-like in their approach.
-Parents, if your kids are in a program or on a team that appears chore like or workmanlike in its approach, communicate with your kid and determine if you are in the right place.
+Parents, if your kids are in a program or on a team that appears chore-like or workmanlike in its approach, communicate with your kid and determine if they are in the right place.
 It’s a game.
 It should be fun.
 If it’s not fun, don’t play.

 Recently we had a player not make their school team.
 You could sense the hurt, the disappointment.
 So when kids like this choose TO CONTINUE, the echo of pure courage, pure resilience was hard to miss.

 For those kids who want to continue after being cut, I will often seek permission from the parents to have the player discuss this setback with others in the gym.
 Most are understandably hesitant to do so.
 For those brave enough to talk about failure, it is quite a sight to behold!

 Imagine it.
 A 12, 13, 14 year old kid talking about failing, about being cut with peers and random strangers in the gym.

 - Coach: “So you were cut last week.
 You’ve indicated you are OK talking about it?”

 - Player: “I was surprised.
 I thought I was ready.”